-- \$ boolSim -f network\file -p update\mode -o output - -f network file is the network in boolSim or SBML-qual format (see "2.2 Input file formats"). - -p update mode specify network dynamics: - -p 1 → synchronous - -p 2 $\rightarrow$ asynchronous (slow, do not use) - -p 3 → asynchronous (fast) - -o output is an optional output filename.
-If not given, the network name will be used. - -t output attractors with nodes in columns instead of rows.
+\$ boolSim -f network_file -p update_mode -o output

+-f network_file is the network in boolSim or SBML-qual format (see "2.2 Input file formats").

+- -p update mode specify network dynamics:

+- -p $1 \rightarrow$ synchronous

+- -p 2 \rightarrow asynchronous (slow, do not use)

+- -p $3 \rightarrow$ asynchronous (fast)

+-o output is an optional output filename.
+If not given, the network name will be used.

-boolSim will evaluate all attractors of the network, using the specified network dynamics, and output each attractor to a separate file (with format described in "2.3.1 Attractors file format").
-If option -t is given, it will use the file format described in "2.3.2 Attractors file format (transposed)".
+boolSim will evaluate all attractors of the network, using the specified network dynamics, and output each attractor to a separate file (see "2.3.1 Attractors").